 Only those accommodations that are specifically listed in the formal SAC letter will be provided.
 If an accommodation letter suggests the Testing Center be utilized to take an exam, it is the student's responsibility to schedule the testing time in the center.
-The student also must consult & arrange with the Laboratory Coordinator for the in lab practical portion of an exam, which cannot be done in the Testing Center.
+Note there are no exams in this course.
+Review the SAC Policies and Procedures.